 - How much: Free, if you go on foot or by bike.
 Varying fees if you go by tour boat.

-Illuminade, the walking route, shows interactive and innovative installations from upcoming designers.
-This route is in the Plantage neighborhood, in the center of Amsterdam.
+Illuminade, the land exhibition, shows interactive and innovative installations from upcoming designers.
+In previous years Illuminade consisted of a walking route is in the Plantage neighborhood, in the center of Amsterdam.

 - How much: Free if you walk the route by yourself.
 Varying fees if you join a walking tour.

 Amsterdam Light Festival: Our Opinion

 As Amsterdam locals, the DutchAmsterdam team has come to enjoy this annual event and we’re sure so will you.

 To be honest, none of us are really into contemporary art.
 Some of the art installations leave us puzzled, bemused, or both.
 But most of them are a pleasure to behold.

 We prefer seeing the art works from the comfort of a canal tour boat, but as in previous years we will visit the land-based exhibit as well.

 Overall, a very gezellige experience — especially when you combine it with a nice dinner or a visit to a pub or two.

 Can you guess how many canals and bridges Amsterdam has?